serebrov/.emacs/README.md

 # Intro

-Config is based on kickstart, the original reamde is down below. https://github.com/MiniApollo/kickstart.emacs
+Config is based on kickstart, the original readme is down below. https://github.com/MiniApollo/kickstart.emacs

 The entry point is the [.emacs](.emacs) config where there is non-kickstart stuff.